nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 Once you've clicked on 'submit' a new rule should appear in the dashboard Rules list.

 ## Execution

+Once Cumulus has been configured and a Rule has been added, we're ready to trigger the workflow and watch it execute.

 ### Triggering Workflow

 As of release 1.8 the kinesis consumer requires the incoming data to be a CNM JSON object.
 Upon validation it will trigger all rules that match the `collection` for all versions of that collection.